arkottke/pykooh/README.md

     pip install pykooh

-By default, `pykooh` uses `numba` for the fast implementation of the filter.
-Performance can be increased by using `cython`, but this requires a C compiler.
-If a C compiler is available, install `cython` required dependencies with:
+`pykooh` uses `numba` for fast implementation of the filter.

-    pip install pykooh[cython]
+## Implementation Notes

+Previous versions of `pykooh` supported both Numba and Cython implementations.
+Testing showed that both implementations provided similar calculation speeds, but Cython required significantly more effort for packaging and distribution.
+Therefore, Cython support has been removed in favor of the Numba-only implementation which provides excellent performance with much simpler packaging.

 # Usage